 This is one of the trickier types of conflict because it sometimes falls under the umbrella of other conflicts.
 For example, take the mythological character who insults a god.
-I’m sure you already predicted, dear reader, that that character’s life will take a drastic downward turn when that god decides to spend the entire story trying to kill him in revenge.
+I’m sure you already predicted, dear writer, that that character’s life will take a drastic downward turn when that god decides to spend the entire story trying to kill him in revenge.
 In this example, anyone could argue that the beef between human and god is a type of person vs. person conflict.
 However, the concept of Fate and God(s) in a story functions as a device.
 They operate on a higher level than a character does.
 Fate and God(s) have symbolism, history, and structure behind them.
 As a result, any conflict between a character and Fate/God(s) is something bigger than person vs. person.

 EXAMPLES FROM BOOKS

 - From the Canon: The Odyssey by Homer

 How: Odysseus tries to return home after fighting in the Trojan War.
 Along the way, he insults and befriends different gods and goddesses, which causes most of the trials and suffering he and his crew undergo.

 - YA: The Harry Potter Series by J. K. Rowling

 How: Though Dumbledore says that there is always a choice, Harry fights Voldemort because of a prophecy (Fate).
 And also because Voldemort is an evil, mega jerk.

 - Diverse Voices: American Born Chinese by Gene Luen Yang